How to stream all Home Assistant events to Azure?

 Home Assistant supports a various number of integrations and it receives data from different devices using different protocols (Wifi, Bluetooth, Zigbee, etc.).
 In this case, temperature data is transmitted to Home Assistant from RuuviTag sensors via Bluetooth.
 RuuviTag is a wireless Bluetooth sensor node that measures temperature, air humidity, air pressure, and movement.

-Azure Event Hubs is a modern big data streaming platform and event ingestion service which operates between Home Assistant and Azure Data Explorer in this case.
+Azure Event Hubs is a modern big data streaming platform and event ingestion service that operates between Home Assistant and Azure Data Explorer in this case.
 Azure Event Hub integration in Home Assistant allows one to hook into the Home Assistant Event Bus and send events further to Azure Event Hub.

 Let's get started